Introduction to Data Reconciliation[Data Reconciliation Definition]

 Transactional data Reconciliation

-Transactional data are very important for an organisation (especially the financial institutes).
+Transactional data are very important for an organization (especially the financial institutes).
 It is an integrated part of BI reports.
-So missing records may directly hamper the organisation’s reputation.
+So missing records may directly hamper the organization’s reputation.

-The main technique used to check the transactional data reconciliation is to follow the “sum total method”!
+The main technique used to check the transactional data reconciliation is to follow the “total method”!

-While the above two methods are majorly followed in the manual way with the recent up-gradation of technologies, automatic way of reconciliation is also becoming big.
+While the above two methods are majorly followed manually with the recent up-gradation of technologies, automatic way of reconciliation is also becoming big.

 Automatic Data Reconciliation